 The Group's policy is to obtain the most favourable interest rate available.
 The Group monitors the interest rate on borrowings closely to ensure that the borrowings are maintained at favourable rates.

-Information regarding the interest rates of the Group's borrowings is in Note 22 and Note 28(c).
+Information regarding the interest rates of the Group's borrowings is in Note 23.

 Sensitivity analysis for interest rate risk